-Description The three lines of Arabic writing in the upper part of this large, ceramic wall tile are from the third chapter of the Qur'an, and exhort the Muslim faithful to make the pilgrimmage to Mecca.
-The rest of the tile is given over to a bird's-eye representation of the Great Mosque in Mecca, with the Ka'ba, Islam's holiest shrine, in the center surrounded by various other structures, all identified in Arabic, and a rectangular portico around the courtyard.
-Such tiles may have been created to remind Muslims of their obligation to make the pilgrimage and to introduce potential hajji, or pilgrims, to the places and practices they would encounter in Mecca.
-The plaques also may have been intended for commemoration and contemplation following a hajji's experience at the Ka'ba.
+Description The Arabic writing in the upper part of this plaque is from the Qur’an and encourages Muslims to make the hajj—the pilgrimage to Mecca, birthplace of the Prophet Muhammad and the spiritual center of the Islamic world.
+Beneath the inscription is a representation of the Great Mosque in Mecca, surrounded by a rectangular portico.
+At center is the Ka‘ba, Islam’s most sacred shrine and the place to which Muslims pray.
+In Mecca, pilgrims walk around the Ka‘ba as part of the hajj ritual.
+Tiles such as this one may have been created to remind Muslims of their obligation to make the pilgrimage and introduce potential hajji, or pilgrims, to the places and practices they would encounter.
+It also could have functioned as commemorative plaques for contemplation following a hajji’s experience at the Ka‘ba.

 - The Divine Word and Sacred Sites of Islam.
 The Walters Art Gallery, Baltimore.
 1997.